thesrikarpaida/thesrikarpaida.github.io/_posts/2024-08-14-thm-pickle-rick.md

 I went to the portal.php page, and there voila!
 There’s a login page.
 <!-- insert portal.png -->
 ![portal.php](/pictures/20240814/portal.png)
 _portal.php_

 The username would obviously be `R1ckRul3s`.
-For the password, I tried the text from the `robots.txt` and it worked.
+For the password, I tried the text from the `robots.txt` and it worked.<br>
 Upon logging in, there was an option to execute commands on the machine there.
 I tried `ls` and it revealed a list of files in the current working directory, which included the file `Sup3rS3cretPickl3Ingred.txt`.
 <!-- insert just_ls.png -->
 ![ls](/pictures/20240814/just_ls.png)
 _ls_

 I tried to read the file, but the following output showed up when I ran the command `cat Sup3rS3cretPickl3Ingred.txt`.
 <!-- insert cat_not_working.png -->
 ![cat Sup3rS3cretPickl3Ingred.txt](/pictures/20240814/cat_not_working.png){: width="972" height="589"}
 _cat Sup3rS3cretPickl3Ingred.txt_

 So, I tried to check if it would work if I tried head, tail, etc. After a few tries, finally, less seemed to work and we got ourselves the first ingredient.
 <!-- insert first_ingredient.png -->
 ![less Sup3rS3cretPickl3Ingred.txt](/pictures/20240814/first_ingredient.png){: width="972" height="589"}
 _less Sup3rS3cretPickl3Ingred.txt_

 I’ve checked the other pages on the top navigation menu, and all of them lead to a denied page, so we’ll ignore that for now.
 <!-- insert denied.png -->
 ![denied.php](/pictures/20240814/denied.png)
 _denied.php_

-Now, moving on, upon exploring the machine via the commands, I found another ingredient at /home/rick.
+Now, moving on, upon exploring the machine via the commands, I found another ingredient at `/home/rick`.
+The following screenshots show the output of `ls /home/` and `ls /home/rick` respectively.
 <!-- insert ls_home.png -->
 <!-- insert ls_home_rick.png -->
 <!-- insert second_ingredient.png -->